Introduction

 Encapsulation and Abstraction: Differences and Similarities

-Understanding the differences and similarities between encapsulation and abstraction in Python is essential for anyone looking to grasp object-oriented programming (OOP) concepts.
+Understanding the differences and similarities between encapsulation and abstraction in Python is important for anyone looking to grasp object-oriented programming (OOP) concepts.
 While both techniques aim to enhance the design and structure of code, they do so in different ways.
 In this section, we’ll explore these concepts in detail, helping you understand when and how to apply them effectively.

 Encapsulation vs. Abstraction in Python: What You Need to Know